A geometric proof for the root-independence of the greedoid polynomial of Eulerian branching greedoids: Preliminaries

 \begin{remark} Note the (well-known) fact, that for a directed graph, the vertex-edge incidence matrix is totally unimodular.
 If we take $A$ to be the vertex-edge incidence matrix in the above definition, we get back the graphic matroid of the digraph: elements correspond to edges, bases are spanning trees, and circuits are cycles. \end{remark}

 A totally unimodular matrix also gives us an orientation of the matroid.
 This means that we can define a sign pattern on the circuits.
 A signed circuit is a pair $(C^+,C^-)$ such that $C=C^+ \sqcup C^-=\{{i_1}, \dots {i_j}\}$ is a circuit, and there is a linear dependence $\sum_{k=1}^j \lambda_k a_{i_k} = 0$ with $\lambda_k > 0$ for ${i_k}\in C^+$ and $\lambda_k < 0$ for ${i_k}\in C^-$.
 Note that since a circuit is a minimal dependent set, the linear dependence is uniquely determined up to multiplication with a constant.
 Hence for a circuit $C$, the subsets $C^+$ and $C^-$ can switch role, but the partition is uniquely determined.
-This means that we can define the relation of whether two elements of a circuit are oriented in a parallel or in an opposite direction: $a_k, a_l\in C$ are oriented parallel in $C$ if they are either both in $C^+$ or both in $C^-$, and they are oriented oppositely in $C$ if one of them is in $C^-$ and the other one is in $C^+$.
+This means that we can define the relation of whether two elements of a circuit have the same sign or opposite signs: $k, l\in C$ have the same sign in $C$ if they are either both in $C^+$ or both in $C^-$, and they have opposite signs in $C$ if one of them is in $C^-$ and the other one is in $C^+$.
 Note that for directed graphs, this definition gives back the usual definition of ``parallel or opposite orientation with respect to a cycle''.